 - Calendars and planners

-11. Make Money on Twitch
+8. Making Money on Twitch

 Twitch is a live streaming platform for gamers, and like YouTube, can be used to make money.
 It’s not going to happen overnight, but if they can build up an audience, kids can make decent money by playing video games on Twitch.
 The minimum age requirement to create an account on Twitch is 13.

-12. Create Online Games
+9. Creating Online Games